 SEA Games or similar (1)

-WS Class National Championship with 30+ entries and two days or more of pre-event measurement (3)Notes on events
+WS Class National Championship with 30+ entries and two days or more of pre-event measurement (3)

+IRC National and Regional Championships with 15 + boats and two days or more of pre-event measurement (3)

+Notes on events

-1. Provided that the inspection level is same as for World Championships of that Class.
+1. Provided that the inspection level is same as for World Championships of that class.

-2. The candidate shall have been appointed to the technical committee of the edition of The Ocean Race held during the Designated Period.
+2. The candidate shall have been appointed to the event technical committee of the edition of The Ocean Race held during the Designated Period.
 Each leg of the Ocean Race counts as one L1 events, as listed in 5.4.1.(c).(1)

 3. The International Measurers Sub-committee (IMSC) reserves the right to:

-a) amend the required number of entries, taking into account the Class characteristics, and
+a) amend the required number of entries, taking into account the class characteristics, and

 b) allow only those championships that produce a detailed report of the inspection with photographic evidence.